-(HCRU, ~50%) due to treatment of frequent acute exacerbations.
-Compared with controlled asthma, uncontrolled disease imposes substantial direct and indirect costs through lost working days, increased total and asthma-related healthcare costs, decreased health-related quality of life, and increased risk of death.
-As current therapies do not adequately control symptoms for all patients with SA, there is an unmet need for therapeutic options to reduce SA-related morbidity and mortality.
+Estimates, predominantly from Western countries, indicate low prevalence of SA (5-10%),1 however, this group contributes to disproportionally high health-care resource use (HCRU, ~50%) due to treatment of frequent acute exacerbations.3 Compared with controlled asthma, uncontrolled disease imposes substantial direct and indirect costs through lost working days,4 increased total and asthma-related health-care costs,5.6 decreased health-related quality of life,-.8 and increased risk of death.9 As current therapies do not adequately control symptoms for all patients with SA, there is an unmet need for therapeutic options to reduce SA-related morbidity and mortality.

-Severe eosinophilic asthma (SEA), associated with elevated blood and sputum eosinophil counts, and severe allergic (immunoglobulin [Ig]E-mediated) asthma (SAA), are SA phenotypes that can overlap leading to overlap in treatment eligibility.
-Clinical characterization of SEA patients, and examination of their associated HCRU, has been conducted in Western countries but are poorly described in Asia.
+Severe eosinophilic asthma (SEA), associated with elevated blood and sputum eosinophil counts, 1,10,11 and severe allergic (immunoglobulin [Ig]E-mediated) asthma (SAA), are SA phenotypes that can overlap leading to overlap in treatment eligibility.
+12 Clinical characterization of SEA patients, and examination of their associated HCRU, has been conducted in Western countries but are poorly described in Asia.
 This study aimed to characterize the epidemiology and clinical characteristics of adult patients with SEA in Taiwan, to describe dispensed medications, HCRU and associated asthma-related and all-cause costs.